Charliecoolswag/CharlieNgo.blog.io/_posts/2024-03-03-My-Project-Idea.md

 Since I was a kid I was very fascinated by the games I played and always wanted to know how they were made.
-As it would simply impossible to understand every single game I've played I tried to stick to the more simpler titles I've experienced.
+As it would simply be impossible to understand every single game I've played I tried to stick to the more simpler titles I've experienced.
-Aaaand with the new release of the Tekken 8 title, a fighting game I've played since I was little I chose for my project idea to be a 2 fighting game, inspired by my interest and the fact that the game had to run on an arcade machine.
+Aaaand with the new release of the Tekken 8 title, a fighting game I've played since I was little I chose for my project idea to be a 2d fighting game, inspired by my interest and the fact that the game had to run on an arcade machine.

 After a review with my supervisors the level of ambition shouldn't be ridiculously high as I still need to complete this game idea within the timeframe of the course and implement functionalites learned throughout the course.
 As I have only completed the Rollaball game my experience of what I could implement was very limited.
-My supervisors told me that the characters should do a little more than simply just punch to the side and be done.
+My supervisors told me that the characters should however do a little more than simply just punch to the side and be done.

 As I had to do this assignment alone I had to think a little out of the box and after some brainstorming I realised that I could make a game feature based on fighting games that switches between 3 characters such dragon fighters z or capcom vs marvel.